Right now only, you can buy the course for a 10% discount.

 AML stages: placement, layering, and integration-explained

 How individuals and businesses can protect their money and don’t send payments for illicit purposes?
-Entrepreneurs should know about 3 stages of AML.
+Entrepreneurs should know about 3 stages of money laundering.
 Understanding the whole pattern will help to prevent sorrowful experiences.
-In this blog post, we propose an immersion in the unlawful activity backstage.

 Exploring the 3 Stages of Anti-Money Laundering

 Regrettably, the Eurojust report confirms the growing threat.
-According to the document, the number of AML cases has doubled for a few years.
+According to the document, the number of Anti-Money Laundering cases has doubled for a few years.
 Attackers don’t pursue only big corporations so everyone can get into trouble.
 Detailed acquaintance with a consistent chain of crime phases is a first step in the struggle against shameless entrepreneurs.

 Considering the complexity of the illegal process and possibly multiple participants, it’s better to split the scheme into the phases of money laundering.
 This structured approach might reveal the untold truth and stop destructive consequences.
 For sure, it’s not a guarantee of a fruitful probe.
-Malefactors know how to maneuver and hide questionable wealth, evade taxes, and finance illicit business.
-Anti-money laundering steps placement, integration, and layering are just the tip of the iceberg.
-Without knowledge and expert advice, it’s hard to protect the company.

 Placement